-The Foundation works collaboratively with chemical suppliers, machinery companies, other certification bodies, value chain facilities, and consumers to ensure that leathers made in the industry contain chemistry that assists in lowering the environmental footprint and in general improve the circular economy.
+The Foundation works collaboratively with chemical suppliers, machinery companies, other certification bodies, value chain facilities and consumers to ensure that leathers made in the industry contain chemistry that assists in lowering the environmental footprint and in general improves the circular economy.

-A collaborative approach with the industry to allow producers, retailers, and consumer consistently consider leathers that contribute to lower environmental footprints is key.
+A collaborative approach with the industry to allow producers, retailers and consumers to consistently consider leathers that contribute to lower environmental footprints is key.
 Together with our value chain partners, the Foundation has worked with stakeholders to provide accountability of carbon footprint terms in the Pathway Papers and in the Carbon Footprint Collaboration Hub.

 Low footprint farming and processing is the present and future focus of the Foundation.